Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

-In this paper, we are going to use this holographic view of symmetry to develop a theory for gapped and gapless \emph{liquid} states\footnote{Here we use the notion of \emph{liquid state} for quantum systems in the sense defined in \Rf{ZW1490,SM1403}.
-We will not discuss non-liquid states, such as the fracton states. } and for continuous quantum phase transitions between those states.
+In a series of papers \cite{KZ201102859,KZ210703858,KZ220105726}, Kong and Zheng have developed a unified mathematical theory for topological orders and gapless quantum liquids\footnote{Here we use the notion of \emph{liquid state} for quantum systems in the sense defined in \Rf{ZW1490,SM1403}.
+We will not discuss non-liquid states, such as fractons.} in $n$-dimensional spacetime, based on symmetric monoidal higher category, $\cQL^n$, which is called category of quantum liquids. $\cQL^n$ for different $n$ are related by delooping $\Si_* \cQL^n = \cQL^{n+1}$ (Hypothesis 5.16 in \Rf{KZ201102859,KZ201102859}).
+A quantum liquid $L$ (an object in $\cQL^n$) contains two parts: a topological skeleton $L_\text{sk}$ and a local quantum symmetry $L_\text{lqs}$, where the topological skeleton $L_\text{sk}$ is an anomalous topological order.
+In 1+1D, Kong and Zheng have also developed a theory for gapless boundaries of 2+1D topological order based on categories enriched by local quantum symmetry -- vertex operator algebra \cite{KZ170501087,KZ190504924,KZ191201760}.

+In this paper, we are going to use Symm/TO correspondence and the associated \symmTO\ to develop another version of the general unified theory for topological orders and gapless quantum liquids, from a more physical point of view.
 Our theory is based on the following proposals: \begin{enumerate}

-\item A (generalized) finite symmetry is fully and better described by a topological order $\eM$ in one higher dimension, which is referred to as \catsymm.
-This is proposed in \Rf{JW190513279,JW191213492,KZ200514178}, by viewing symmetry as non-invertible gravitational anomaly, and using the result that invertible and non-invertible gravitational anomalies are classified by topological orders in one higher dimension \cite{W1313,KW1458,KZ150201690,KZ170200673}.

-\item The low energy properties (such as correlations of \emph{local symmetric operators}, phases, and phase transitions) of \texttt{systems} with a (generalized) finite symmetry can be fully reproduced by \texttt{boundaries} of the corresponding topological order $\eM$.
-This is proposed in \Rf{JW191213492,KZ200514178,CW220303596} by considering the algebra of low energy local symmetric operators, and by realizing that such an algebra contains extended operators with fusion and braiding properties \cite{CW220303596}.

-\item The patterns of spontaneous \catsymm\ breaking in systems with \catsymm\ $\eM$ are classified by condensable algebras $\cA$ in the topological order $\eM$.
-Condensable algebras can describe, in a unified way, symmetry breaking orders, symmetry protected topological orders, symmetry enriched topological orders, gapless critical points, \etc. A condensable algebra $\cA$ is described by a \emph{composite excitation} $\one\oplus a \oplus b \oplus \cdots$\footnote{ A \emph{composite excitation} $\one\oplus a \oplus b \oplus \cdots$ is an excitation where the excitations $\one$, $a$, $b$, \etc\ in the composite happen to have the same energy.
-For example, the bound state of two spin-1/2 excitations is a composite excitation formed by degenerate spin-0 and spin-1 excitations: $ \text{spin-}1/2 \otimes \text{spin-}1/2 = \text{spin-}0 \oplus \text{spin-}1$. }, plus some data describing how those excitations fuse (see \Rf{K13078244} for a summary).
-In this paper, we will denote $\cA = \one\oplus a \oplus b \oplus \cdots$ for simplicity, and say $\one,a,b$ \etc\ belong to the condensable algebra $\cA$: $\one,a,b \in \cA$.
-We will always use $\one$ to denote the trivial excitations, the excitations that can be created by local symmetric operators.
-Note that $\one$ can represent a null excitation -- the ground state itself -- an excitation created by identity operator.